 For some, the idea of a “life purpose” seems irrelevant and regard it as a subject reserved for philosophers and dreamers.
 After all, our lives our so busy and most of us are just trying to keep our heads above water as we try to make it through the day.
 Who has time to contemplate the purpose of life?
 Others are very aware that they are missing a sense of purpose and are hungry for its discovery.

-Alternately, the person who is hungry for finding their life purpose may frequently make the mistake of trying too hard, or thinking too much about their life purpose.
+Alternately, according to our online life coaches, the person who is hungry for finding their life purpose may frequently make the mistake of trying too hard, or thinking too much about their life purpose.
 When we are like this, we can easily fall into the trap of believing that our purpose in life is something that we must pursue, such as a goal, or that our life purpose must be something profound and that it has to change the world.

 “Before I can tell my life what I want to do with it, I need to listen to my life to tell me who I am.”